Councillors consider Roffey's beachfront apartments proposal

-A developer whose seafront flats plans were dismissed by the Government last year following objections from hundreds of residents will learn the fate of their latest scheme on Wednesday (March 22).
+A developer whose seafront flats plans were dismissed by the Government last year following objections from hundreds of residents learned the fate of their latest scheme last night.

-Worthing Borough Council’s planning committee will meet to determine plans by Roffey Homes for land on the corner of Grand Avenue and West Parade last night, after the Herald went to press.
+Worthing Borough Council’s planning committee met to determine plans by Roffey Homes for land on the corner of Grand Avenue and West Parade last night, after the Herald went to press.

-Council officers have recommended the scheme, for 29 flats at a maximum of eight storeys, for approval.
+Council officers had recommended the scheme, for 29 flats at a maximum of eight storeys, for approval.

-The latest scheme follows the council’s rejection of previous plans, which peaked at 11 storeys, in April 2015.
+The latest scheme followed the council’s rejection of previous plans, which peaked at 11 storeys, in April 2015.
 Roffey’s appeal was dismissed by a government inspector a year later.

 Commenting on the new designs, officer Peter Devonport wrote: “Much remains the same in concept but the new scheme has taken on board a key lesson of that refusal by substantially reducing the height and downscaling the massing of the proposed new block.

 “It is now broadly commensurate with the height of the adjacent buildings, less bulky and/or adequately separated to provide suitable attenuation.
 It is not a landmark building.”